jinjiaacademy/MIT6001_2/README.md

-Codes & finger exercises in textbook: Introduction to Computation and Programming using Python 3e
+Code samples & finger exercises in the textbook:
+Introduction to Computation and Programming using Python 3e